Zurc/lasaldelavida/episodio5-learning.md

 Angular

->  An array in JavaScript is also an object and variables only hold a _reference_ to an object, not the object itself.
+>  An array in JavaScript is also an object and **variables only hold a reference to an object, not the object itself**.
 If you assign an array to another variable both variables have a reference to the same object.

 ```
 var myArray = ['a', 'b', 'c'];